mentorship

 - Experience?

-- Most interns are PhD students, but we’ve also hired exceptional Master’s and undergraduate students,
+- Most interns are PhD students, but we’ve also (on rare occasion) hired exceptional Master’s and undergraduate students,

 - Eligibility?

 - When?
-All research internships are paid, full-time positions for 3-6 months.
-Start times are flexible, though I typically recommend May or June for summer internships as there is usually a large, fun cohort at the office.
+All research internships are paid, full-time positions for 12 weeks, though we have also done extended internships on part-time basis.
+Start times are flexible, though I typically recommend starting in May or June for summer internships as there is usually a large, fun cohort at the office.

 - Where?
-Internships are typically in-person at the AI2 office in Seattle, though I’ve also hired remote interns before.
+Internships are typically in-person at the AI2 office in Seattle.
+I’ve also hired remote interns before, but only on rare exception.

 - How?
 Apply at the link above and mention my name in your application.
 I recommend taking a look at my recent publications to get a sense of what type of projects I’m interested in.